cloudamqp/java-amqp-example/README.md

 A java worker process on Heroku comprises of 3 parts:

 1. Application code
-2. A maven build file (pom.xml) that defines the dependencies and how to assemble the application
+2. A Maven build file (`pom.xml`) that defines the dependencies and how to assemble the application
 3. A Procfile defining how the process is launched

 ### Types of Worker processes

 This article covers how to get started with a simple Java worker process.
 A worker process can be executed in 3 contexts on Heroku:

-1. A long running java application that is waiting on events (either through a database or a message queue)
+1. A long running Java application that is waiting on events (either through a database or a message queue)
-2. A scheduled java application that is invoked through the [Heroku Scheduler](http://addons.heroku.com/scheduler)
+2. A scheduled Java application that is invoked through the [Heroku Scheduler](http://addons.heroku.com/scheduler)
 3. A [one time admin process](http://devcenter.heroku.com/articles/oneoff-admin-ps)

 Each of these contexts are valid uses of a worker process and depending on your use case your could choose to use one of them for your application.